intel/optimized-cloud-recipes/scripts/amx/README.md

 ### Windows
 1. Launch Windows instance and RDP into instance
 2. Download and store amx-detect-windows.py, amx_detection.c, amx_detection.h, and amx_os_windows.c to Downloads folder
-3. Open Microsoft Visual Studio and navigate to the downloads directory.
+3. Open Microsoft Visual Studio and navigate to the downloads directory
 4. Compile the source files by running the following command
 ```bash
 cl amx_detection.c amx_os_windows.c
 ```
 5. Once finished compiling, an amx_detection.exe file should be outputted to the downloads folder.
-Exit out of visual studio.
+Exit out of visual studio
-7. Open command prompt and navigate to the Downloads directory.
+7. Open command prompt and navigate to the Downloads directory
 8. Run the script by running
 ```bash
 py amx-detext-windows.py